 case Olmstead v.
 United States, in which a bootlegger was caught through telephone tapping, the United States Supreme Court ruled what?

 A: That FBI wiretaps did not violate the Fourth Amendment as unlawful search and seizure, as long as the FBI did not break into a person's home to complete the tapping.

-After Prohibition's repeal, Congress passed the Communications Act of 1934, which outlawed what?
+After Prohibition's repeal, Congress passed the Communications Act of

 A: Non-consensual phone tapping, but did allow bugging.